2018 IEEE PES Erich Gunther Future Power Innovator Scholarship

 - Recognition plaque

-A formal recognition ceremony is being planned to be held during the 10th Innovative Smart Grid Technologies (ISGT 2019) conference in February 2019, in Washington, DC.
+A formal recognition ceremony was held during the 10th Innovative Smart Grid Technologies (ISGT 2019) conference in February 2019, in Washington, DC.

 The scholarship fund is managed and administered by the IEEE Foundation, a 501(c)(3) non-profit corporation established in 1973 in the State of New York exclusively to support the scientific and educational purposes of IEEE.
 Visit www.ieeefoundation.org to contribute in support of future engineering innovators or for more information.